ezsystems/commerce-documentation/docs/guide/order_history/order_history_features/orderhistory_erp_messages.md

 </InvoiceDetailRequest>
 ```

-The response list defined in `response.invoiceDetail.xml`.
+The response list is defined in `response.invoiceDetail.xml`.